SamFu1113/Unix-programming/README.md

 		- There is no source code for function mult, only the compiled object code in lib_mult.a.
 		- The correct execution result is “X=610”.

-	- The executable program you build should:
+	- The executable program I build should:
 		- Correctly execute, and
 		- Be able to run in a debugger